 How We Treat TMJD

-Your therapist will perform an initial assessment where information is gathered about your health and symptoms.
+An initial assessment will be performed where information is gathered about your health and symptoms.
 We run through a verbal intake as well as assessing movement patterns and range of motion.
 Treatment will likely consist of reducing tension in the muscles of mastication (chewing) as well as addressing other muscles that may be involved such as cervical (neck) muscles and even the shoulders.
-Your therapist may decide to include intra oral massage techniques that would be beneficial as part of the patient’s treatment.
+Your therapist may decide to include intra oral massage techniques that would be beneficial as part of the treatment.